The money talk: Should I tell them how much we’re worth?

 For many families, early lessons with children include fostering philanthropy through giving of time and money.
 Promoting hard work and instilling a sound work ethic helps children understand that entitlement does not outweigh responsibility.
 Providing opportunities for adult children to have a role and a voice in the family enterprise helps to build upon and advance wealth education.

 Be deliberate.
-Many experts would agree that an estate plan is not complete until it is communicated.
 Prioritize your wealth communication goals and align with your objectives, expectations, financial milestones, and distribution considerations.

-Before discussing dollar amounts, consider focusing on the financial architecture of your estate plan: education around the fundamentals of “trusts” and “estate plans” may in itself take some time for children to understand.
+Before discussing dollar amounts, consider focusing on the financial architecture of your estate planning strategies: education around the fundamentals of “trusts” and “estate planning strategies” may in itself take some time for children to understand.

 Be candid.
 Though discussions around money can feel challenging or awkward, err on the side of being as open, honest, and transparent as possible.
 Begin by providing context and meaning to the wealth by talking about family history, having discussions about individual and shared family values, and expressing honestly your hopes, expectations, and fears regarding what you’ve built up and set aside for your children or grandchildren.